Splatzie/Splatzie-commissions/README.md

 * +Blendshape modifications - $1

-## requesting commision
+## requesting commisions

-before you commision me you need to have every info about your request ready, then shoot me a message in [discord](https://discord.com/invite/QhdKbZzw)
+* before you commision me make sure my commisions are open.
+* you need to have every info about your request ready, then shoot me a message in [discord](https://discord.com/invite/QhdKbZzw)

+commision status: open

 ## Rules